flagpolejs/flagpole/docs/assertion-context.md

 ### waitForHidden(path: string): Promise\<DOMElement\>

 Checks if an element at this selector is hidden (display none or visibility hidden).
-This only makes sense for browser tests, it will error for other types of scenario.
-By default it will wait for 100ms for the element to show up, you can change the timeout with the second argument.
+This only makes sense for browser or Appium tests, it will error for other types of scenario.
+By default it will wait for 30000ms for the element to show up, you can change the timeout with the second argument.

 ```javascript
 const button = await context.waitForHidden('button[type="submit"]', 2000);